-His core ideas are captured in the 25 bullets that constitute the Impact Theory Belief System, which I list below.
+His core ideas are captured in the 25 bullets that constitute the Impact Theory Belief System listed below.

 1. Human potential is nearly limitless.
 If you embrace this idea as a personal mantra, then you can become anything; rise to the top of any industry; master any skill, and amass any fortune.
 The idea is simply the beginning, the work that follows is still up to you.
 It takes deliberate effort to accomplish anything great, hours upon hours of focused work.